 For a more vibrant look you can experiment with colours and patterns, creating a more eye-catching look.
 If you’re going for a bright top, try keeping the rest of your outfit neutral to keep your look grounded.
 Too many colours together will just look over the top and messy, and detract from the stylised vibe you’re going for.

 Tailored joggers, or sweatpants, are a good choice if you’re going for a more formal look, but you have to make sure that you get the right one for you.
-Don’t go too tight, or you’ll end up looking like you’re wearing leggings, and there should be a drop in the crotch so that things are too binding.
+Don’t go too tight, or you’ll end up looking like you’re wearing leggings, and there should be a drop in the crotch so that things aren’t too binding.

 Find a T-shirt that fits you like a glove and is made from a good quality material like 100% cotton.
 Your joggers would need to be slim fit and made of a study material like corduroy to keep the look as far away from relaxed as possible.
 Then just slip on a pair of suede loafers and you’re all set.
 We wouldn’t recommend wearing this outfit to work, but you could pull it off on a first date or night out.